danrovito/redishelper-dotnetcore/README.md

 #### Storing Items In The Cache

-You may use the `put` method to store items in the cache.
-The `put` method requires you to set an expiration in seconds.
+You may use the `Put` method to store items in the cache.
+The `Put` method requires you to set an expiration in seconds.

 When using RedisHelper in the DI container you can use the following: